stat545ubc-2021/pattiey_MDA/Milestone2.md

 3. How does the number of trees planted change depending on the season?

 4. Is there a relationship between the height and width of trees?
-Are these trees found in geographically similar areas or are they scattered throughout the city?
+Are these larger trees found in geographically similar areas or are they scattered throughout the city?

 ## 1.2 Summarizing and graphing